Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Cauchy problems and propagation of solution singularities

-\begin{proposition} Consider Theorem \ref{theorem: DNLCKK} and Proposition \ref{CKK: Smooth}.
+thus the comparison map $f^{-1}\mathbb{R}\mathrm{Sol}_X(\EQ)\to \mathbb{R}\mathrm{Sol}_Y(f^*Z)$ is an equivalence when $f$ is smooth and $Z$ is $\D_X$-afp. \end{proof} \begin{proposition} Consider Theorem \ref{theorem: DNLCKK} and Proposition \ref{CKK: Smooth}.
 Assume that $f:X\rightarrow Y$ is a closed embedding of complex analytic manifolds.
-Then the induced morphism $ckk_{\mathcal{D}}(f;\mathcal{B})$ is an equivalence of sheaves of spaces. \end{proposition} Proposition \ref{CKK: ClosedEmbedding} follows from Proposition \ref{Compact D algebras}, as well as Proposition \ref{Retract proposition} together with the description of cellular $\mathcal{D}$-algebras as push-outs (\ref{eqn: Hopushout squares}), defined in terms of cofibrations, and the fact a cofibration is a retract of a (transfinite) composition of pushouts of generating cofibrations $Sym(S^{n-1})\rightarrow Sym({D^n})$ with $S^{n-1}$ and $D^n$ the sphere and disk complexes with $\mathcal{D}_X$ in degrees $n-1,n$ and $n$, respectively.
-In particular, they are acyclic complexes which have cohomology given by $\mathcal{D}_X$ itself.
+Then the induced morphism $\mathrm{Ckk}_{\mathcal{D}}(f;\mathcal{B})$ is an equivalence of sheaves of spaces. \end{proposition} Proposition \ref{CKK: ClosedEmbedding} follows from Proposition \ref{Compact D algebras} and Proposition \ref{Retract proposition} together with the description of cellular $\D$-algebras as push-outs (\ref{eqn: Hopushout squares}), defined in terms of cofibrations, and the fact a cofibration is a retract of a (transfinite) composition of pushouts of generating cofibrations $\mathrm{Sym}(S^{n-1})\rightarrow \mathrm{Sym}({D^n})$ with $S^{n-1}$ and $D^n$ the sphere and disk complexes with $\D_X$ in degrees $n-1,n$ and $n$, respectively.
+In particular, they are acyclic complexes which have cohomology given by $\D_X$ itself.
 In this case, Theorem \ref{Thm: LinCKK} obviously holds for the case of closed embeddings.
 Moreover, one works inductively on $d:=codim_Y(X),$ the codimension of $X$ in $Y.$ But through the usual reductions, the chain of sub-manifolds

 reduce the statement to the codimension $d=1$ situation.

 We will describe only the argument at the level of an $i$-cell, as part of the general inductive procedure (recall also (\ref{eqn: CotComplex})).